Skip to main content

 • Failure: suffer a Wound and roll again next turn

-• Raise: bleeding stops
+• Raise: the bleeding stops

 A successful Healing roll also stops the bleeding.